Net worth of BTS' RM: Looking at the rapper's earnings, investments and more

 View this post on Instagram

 Do you know RM and Jimin are neighbours?
 Like his fellow BTS member, RM made a big splurge at the exuberant apartment complex called the Nine One Hannam in Seoul.
-According to South China Morning Post (via Koreaboo), RM made his big purchase for about USD 5.7 million in March 2021.
+According to South China Morning Post (via Koreaboo), RM made his big purchase for about USD 5.7 million (INR 46 crore approx.) in March 2021.

 Dubbed the ‘Beverly Hills of Korea’, Nine One Hannam boasts splendid views of the Han River and Namsan Mountain.
 It’s equipped with party rooms, swimming pools, a golf course, a fancy dining lounge where well-known chefs prepare meals, and so on.
 The celebrity-approved spot is also home to South Korean rappers G-Dragon and Jun Ji-Hyun.

 Some reports also mentioned that in 2019, RM bought a flat in Hannam the Hill.
-However, the artist sold it off years later for a huge profit of USD 800,000.
+However, the artist sold it off years later for a huge profit of USD 800,000 (INR 6.5 crore approx.).
 Now that’s a highly profitable sale!

 View this post on Instagram